Frequently Asked Questions About Experiential Learning Certificates

-November 1, 2017 if you are planning to complete a certificate in Spring 2017.
+November 1, 2017 if you are planning to complete a certificate in Fall 2018.
 If you plan to complete a certificate program in any given semester, you should apply to graduate from the certificate program even if you still have classes or experiences in progress.
 Pursue and earn certificates as early as possible in order to add them to your credentials as you apply for jobs, graduate school, and/or fellowships your senior year.

 Q. I missed the online graduation application for my certificate.
 What should I do?

 E-mail the corresponding certificate coordinator